theseus-rs/rsql/rsql_cli/docs/src/chapter1/first-query.md

 ## First Query

-The first query is a simple one.
-It selects the database version and returns the result.
+The following examples show how to run a simple query using the `rsql` CLI tool for different database engines.

 ### DuckDB